Information for Carers

 Your views are important to us and we strive to learn from the experience of those who use services, including families and carers.
 We welcome feedback and this can be given through a number of ways including, talking to the staff who are providing care (or the service manager), submit compliments or submit formal concerns or complaints.

-The Patient and Carer Consultative Committees are regular, bi-monthly meetings for service users and carers to meet up and share experiences of accessing mental health services to support improvement in service delivery.
+The Carer and Patient Consultative Committees are regular, bi-monthly meetings for carers and service users to meet up and share experiences of accessing mental health services to support improvement in service delivery.

 They also regularly include representatives from service lines to discuss relevant developments and other areas of work.